 - Find activities that bring you joy.
 Read that book you’ve always wanted to read, or bing-watch a new series on Netflix.
 Perhaps learning an outdoor activity, such as skiing or snowboarding is something you’ve been wanting to try.
 These can bring you the mental and physical benefits of exercising, while also enjoying the winter weather.

 Depression is Treatable – Even if it’s Only Occasional

 It’s so very important to treat depression.
 If your feelings of depression run deep, you may want to talk to your doctor about the kinds of treatment options that might be best for you.
 If you’re only feeling bummed and unhappy during the winter months, though, focusing on strategies that work during the winter is a great way to start shakinge those winter blues.

 You can choose to be joyful.
 No, it’s not the magical unicorn answer to everything, but focusing on the things that matter most to you and make you happy, can help you reframe your thoughts.
 Winter is only a season, and you’ll have spring, summer, and fall to do all kinds of great things outside in the sunshine.
 Start planning!

 Remember, anything you can do when it’s dark outside, you can also do on one of those gloomy winter days.

 If you have hobbies that lend themselves to indoor activity, you’ll have more to keep your mind occupied as you move through the winter.
 The cold days will pass more quickly if you have something to occupy your time, and spring will arrive before you know it.

-Now, head down there and leave a comment to let us know how you beat the winter blues.
+Now, head down there and leave a comment and tell us how you beat the winter blues!